sympy/sympy/doc/src/modules/solvers/solveset.rst

    recursively.

- * The function class is now checked if it's trigonometric or hyperbolic, in which case the function ``_solve_real_trig`` is called, which solves it by converting it to complex exponential form.
+ * If the function is trigonometric or hyperbolic, the function ``_solve_real_trig`` is called, which solves it by converting it to complex exponential form.

  * The function is now checked if there is any instance of a ``Piecewise``